When to visit

 This cupcake shop in Provincetown is known to make the best cupcakes in the world according to some, or at least in the peninsula.
 Each cupcake sports Scott's signature swirl of pink buttercream frosting.
 Ridiculously delicious!

-Open daily from 11 a.m. to midnight.
+Usually open daily from 11 a.m.

 Cabot's Candy Factory ($)